calvinfroedge/octobadge-github-badge/README.md

 # OctoBadge - Unofficial Github Badge

+*"When it comes to hiring, I'll take a Github commit log over a resume any day." - John Resig, Creator of jQuery*

 Display a Cool Badge that Shows off Your Github Project Contributions!
 You can put this on your website, such as on your blog, to display some things about your Github profile:

 - Name